 Q: Describe the most common type of work you do for your clients.

-A: I mix their finished tracks from the raw DAW files and can also provide a Master for distribution.
+A: I mix clients songs to get them ready for commercial release and ensure their music stands up against files and can also provide a Master for distribution.